ROCm/MIOpen/doc/src/DebugAndLogging.md

   * 6 - Detailed info.
 All the above plus more detailed information for debugging.
   * 7 - Trace: the most detailed debugging info plus all above.

-> **_NOTE:_ When asking for technical support, please include the console log obtained with the following settings:**
+> **_NOTE 2:_ When asking for technical support, please include the console log obtained with the following settings:**
 > ```
 > export MIOPEN_ENABLE_LOGGING=1
 > export MIOPEN_ENABLE_LOGGING_CMD=1